a3020/centry/README.md

 [![Software License][ico-license]](LICENSE.txt)

 ## Introduction
-Centry allows you to connect concrete5 websites with a centralized portal.
+Centry Add-on allows you to connect concrete5 websites with a centralized portal.
 The clear overview and the ability to run various tasks via the portal are ideal for any developer or agency who works with concrete5 professionally.